Antoniofdjs/holbertonschool-AirBnB_clone/README.md

 - [Credits](#credits)

 ## Description
 The Airbnb Console is a command-line interface (CLI) application designed to manage Airbnb-like property listings and user interactions.
-This console provides functionalities to create, retrieve, update, and delete data related to various instances of the Airbnb ecosystem, including users, properties, reviews, and more.
+This console provides functionalities to create, retrieve, update, and delete data related to various instances of the Airbnb ecosystem, including users, properties, reviews, places, and more.